pretix/pretix-docs/docs/tutorial/organizer-account.md

 Ultimately, it is your responsibility to make sure you comply with all relevant laws.
 We try to help by providing these settings, but we cannot assume liability since we do not know the exact configuration of your pretix usage, the legal details in your specific jurisdiction, or the agreements you have with third parties such as payment or tracking providers.

+## Activation

+Before any of your ticket shops can go live, your organizer account has to be activated.
+Your account is reviewed manually by our team as soon as you have provided all necessary information for correspondence and billing.

+Navigate to [Your Organizer]→"Settings"→"Billing settings".
+The topmost field on the "general" tab is labeled "primary contact person".
+Enter the name of a real person (e.g. you or a coworker) we can contact if there is an issue with your account.
+Enter their email address and phone number in the fields below.

+Enter the full contact details of your company further down on the page.
+If your company is located in the EU but outside of Germany, we require a VAT ID.

+You can choose a preferred language of correspondence.
+We are currently offering service in English and German.

+Choose your preferred method of payment.
+You may pay by SEPA direct debit, by invoice, or by credit card.
+If you want to pay by SEPA direct debit, fill out your bank details in the form below and grant the mandate.
+If you want to pay by credit card, fill out your credit card information and authorize credit card payments to rami.io GmbH.
+If you are planning on only offering free tickets, you don't have to provide any further information here.

+Once you are happy with your choices, click the :btn:Save: button.
+The page will notify you if any required information is still missing.
+If you have provided all required information, a green checkmark will appear at the top of the page with the message "Your changes have been saved."
+This means that your organizer account has been submitted to our team for review and will be activated shortly.